Photo safari with guide, winter season.

 - Wake up early in the morning (between 06.00 and 07.00), eat breakfast and then pack our stuff.
 We try to reach the musk ox before sunrise.

-- Drive back to the car with the dogs, and then pack the car and drive back to Oppdal.
+- Go back to the car with the dogs, pack the car and drive back to Oppdal.

-- The guide leaves you where you wish
+- The guide drops you off in town

-If you choose not to use dog sleds, then we will have to carry the equipment our selves.
+If you choose not to use dog sleds you will have to carry the equipment yourself.
 Estimated distance to basecamp will be about 3 kilometers, and two - two and a half hours hiking.
 The guide will bring some extra pulks that you can borrow if you wish.

 Equipment for the tent trip:

-- Wool underwear (one pair of long johns, and two tops), a thin jacket for hiking and a thick down jacket when photographing, warm trousers, warm high shoes, gloves and mittens, hand warmers if you have, warm hat, headlamp, lunch and something to drink on a thermos.
-And of course your camera equipment.
-Sleepingbags, pump up mattrasses, and tents is included in the price.
-We can also provide food for an additional cost.
+Wool underwear (one pair of long johns, two tops), a thin jacket for hiking,a thick down jacket when photographing, warm trousers, warm high shoes, two paires of gloves and one pair with mittens, hand warmers if you have, warm hat, headlamp, food and of course your camera equipment.
+Sleepingbags, pump up mattrasses and tents are included.
+We can also provide food at an additional cost.